Crypto Trading Bot Safety: API Keys, Permissions, and Risk Controls (2026 Guide)

 Trade-Only API Keys for Crypto Bots: What to Enable (and What to Never Enable)

 A simple checklist for exchange API key permissions for trading bots.
-Learn what “trade-only” really means, why withdrawal permissions are a dealbreaker, and how to reduce blast radius.
+Learn what “trade-only” really means, why withdrawal permissions increase risk, and how to reduce blast radius.

 Crypto Trading Bot Risk Limits Checklist: Max DD, Exposure Caps, and Kill Switches